-In Ohio, Workers’ Compensation Insurance must be obtained from the Bureau of Workers’ Compensation instead of from the insurance company where you purchase your Business Liability, Auto Liability and other insurance policies.
+In our home state of Ohio, Workers’ Compensation Insurance must be obtained from the Bureau of Workers’ Compensation instead of from the insurance company where you purchase your Business Liability, Auto Liability and other insurance policies.
 The premise of Workers’ Compensation insurance is to reimburse the injured employee for lost wages and medical expenses resulting from an on-the-job injury in return for the employee giving up the right to sue the employer.
 Unfortunately, it’s not always this simple, especially when the job description is inherently dangerous.

 Workers’ compensation coverage is extended to bodily injury by accident and bodily injury by disease.
 The latter coverage has been an important factor in occupational diseases like black lung and more recently, carpal tunnel syndrome.
 The injury or disease must result from being on-the-job.
 Over the years, people have disagreed as to what constitutes on the job.